inversion-api/inversion-engine/README.md

 Example [Handlers](https://rocketpartners.github.io/rckt_inversion/0.3.x/javadoc/io/rcktapp/api/Handler.html):
- * RestGetAction - Returns a Collection listing matching RQL criteria or can return a single requested Entity from a Db Table.
+ * RestGetAction - Returns a Collection listing matching RQL criteria or can return a single requested Resource from a Db Table.
  * RestPostAction - Intelligently handles both PUT (update) and POST (insert) operations including complex nested documents
  * RestDeleteDelete - Deletes Collection Entities from the underlying Db Table.
  * AuthAction - Logs a user in and puts a User object in the Request